Anxious Dog

 read more

-At the moment a Vet telling an owner their dog is physically fine after less than 15 minutes, it’s a behaviour problem is nothing more than a false sense of security.
+Pain and Behaviour: At the moment a Vet telling an owner their dog is physically fine after less than 15 minutes, it’s a behaviour problem is nothing more than a false sense of security.
 It delays finding out about any potential pain or discomfort until the condition has severely progressed.

 is my reactive dog in pain edinburgh?
 Reactive and Behaviour dog problems.
 Dynamic Dog Assessment.